pedro-tiple/chicken-farmer-microservices/README.md

-# Chicken Farmer - Micro-services
+# Chicken Farmer - Micro-services - WIP
 Portfolio project to demonstrate knowledge in a variety of modern technologies.

 AKA: the over-engineered one

+Note: Ongoing WIP, making changes as new things to try out come up.

-## How to run it:
+## How to run it (outdated):
 Dependencies: Kubernetes (kubectl), Minikube, Docker

 minikube start